usnistgov/hyperspy_tutorial/instructions/testing_install.rst

 Testing the installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Start the jupyter qconsole using the context menu (right click) short cut, see the :ref:`start_jupyter` section
+Start the Jupyter Qt Console using the context menu (right click) shortcut (see the :ref:`start_jupyter` section for details).

 The Qt Console is an interactive Python interpreter that allows you to enter Python statements directly and immediately see their output.
 Once the console